Enhancing Peace and Security in the Eastern Africa Region

 The Republic of South Sudan enjoys the status of observer in EASF since April 2013 and is expected to become a full member any time soon.

-Sunday the 24th.
+Wednesday the 25th.
 Developed & Powered by EASF